tritemio/smbits/content/2016-01/photon-hdf5.rst

 takes place publicly `on GitHub <https://github.com/Photon-HDF5>`__.
 We encourage users to join the effort, providing feedback and/or submitting Issues or `Pull Requests <https://help.github.com/articles/creating-a-pull-request/>`__.
-By providing feedback and ideas, you can share the future development of Photon-HDF5.
+By providing feedback and ideas, you can shape the future development of Photon-HDF5.
 Plus we acknowledge all `contributions <http://photon-hdf5.readthedocs.org/en/latest/contributing.html#contributions-acknowledgement>`__.